falcosecurity/falco/README.md

 _Call for contributions: If you come up with additional rules which you'd like to see in the core repository - PR welcome!_

-A Falco rules file is comprised of two kinds of elements: rules and macro definitions.
+A falco rules file is comprised of two kinds of elements: rules and macro definitions.
 Macros are simply definitions that can be re-used inside rules and other macros, providing a way to factor out and name common patterns.

 #### Conditions

 The key part of a rule is the _condition_ field.
 A condition is simply a boolean predicate on sysdig events.
 Conditions are expressed using the Sysdig [filter syntax](http://www.sysdig.org/wiki/sysdig-user-guide/#filtering).
-Any Sysdig filter is a valid Falco condition (with the caveat of certain excluded system calls, discussed below).
-In addition, Falco expressions can contain _macro_ terms, which are not present in Sysdig syntax.
+Any Sysdig filter is a valid falco condition (with the caveat of certain excluded system calls, discussed below).
+In addition, falco expressions can contain _macro_ terms, which are not present in Sysdig syntax.

 Here's an example of a condition that alerts whenever a bash shell is run inside a container:

 `container.id != host and proc.name = bash`

 The first clause checks that the event happened in a container (sysdig events have a `container` field that is equal to "host" if the event happened on a regular host).
 The second clause checks that the process name is `bash`.
 Note that this condition does not even include a clause with system call!
 It only uses event metadata.
-As such, if a bash shell does start up in a container, Falco will output events for every syscall that is done by that shell.
+As such, if a bash shell does start up in a container, falco will output events for every syscall that is done by that shell.

 _Tip: If you're new to sysdig and unsure what fields are available, run `sysdig -l` to see the list of supported fields._